swarnendubiswas/dotemacs/README.md

 WantedBy=default.target
 ```

-- Enable the unit to be started at login: `systemctl --user enable emacs.service`
+- Enable the unit to start at login: `systemctl --user enable emacs.service`
 - Start the service for the current session: `systemctl --user start emacs.service`

 Create a `emacsclient.desktop` file in `$HOME/.local/share/applications/` with the following content.